 Energy storage is a key component of a comprehensive sustainability strategy.
 Through grid services applications, energy storage helps integrate more renewables on the grid while enhancing grid reliability.
 Energy storage also helps businesses go solar.
 Pair energy storage with onsite solar assets to increase solar consumption and reduce demand peaks that occur in the morning or evening when solar production is low.
 Pair energy storage with offsite solar projects to turn those assets into a flexible resource that can be traded in wholesale energy markets, allowing you to capture more value from the project.
 Energy storage is available with the same purchase or PPA financing agreements as solar, and can usually be bundled into the same agreement.

 3. Mitigate risk and build resilience

 Extreme weather, heatwaves, wildfires, and aging grid infrastructure are all rising threats to normal business operations and revenue projections.
-Utilities such as PG&E in California have warned customers to expect more blackouts going forward, and just Manhattan experienced an hours-long blackout in July 2019 due to to old grid infrastructure, darkening the billboards of Times Square and shutting down subway lines.
+Utilities such as PG&E in California and ERCOT in Texas have warned customers to expect more blackouts going forward.

 Identifying ways to reduce downtime and adapt to the increasing risk of power interruptions will enhance the resilience of your business and mitigate risk.
 Energy storage delivers fast, automatic transitions to battery power when the grid is down, responding in less than 200 milliseconds to a power outage.
 Keep the lights on and your business running with energy storage.

 Interested in learning more about innovating with energy storage?
-Contact us today to request a demo.
+Complete the form below.